Nomads in 2026: Genki vs SafetyWing – Which Travel Insurance Wins?

 World Nomads (Standard Policy For UK Residents):

-¹ Deductible of € 50 and limited to 42 days every 6 months for the USA.
-USA coverage can be extended for a premium
+¹ Deductible of € 50 and limited to 7 days for the USA & Canada.
+USA & Canada coverage can be extended for a premium

 ² Price excluding USA coverage